schelian/python_project_template/README.md

 ````
 The terminal prompt will have the python_project_template as a prefix like so:  ````(python_project_template) username@machineName:directoryName$````

-Do this when done:
-This will deactivate the conda environment.
+Do this when done; this will deactivate the conda environment.
 ````
 conda deactivate
 ````